zishansaeed/ebook-store/README.md

 # eBookStore
-Online Book Store Using html + css + javascript
+Online Book Store Using HTML, CSS and JavaScript.